Song of the Deep

 Song of the Deep is an action-adventure video game developed by Insomniac Games and published by GameTrust Games.
 In the game, the player controls Merryn, a young girl who crafts a makeshift submarine to search for her father who went missing while fishing.
-The game was released in July 2016 on Microsoft Windows, PlayStation 4, and Xbox One.
+The game was released in July 2016 on PlayStation 4, Windows, and Xbox One.
 The retail chain GameStop published the game, under the brand of GameTrust Games, the chain's first foray into such distribution.

 Plot and gameplay

 Song of the Deep has the player control Merryn, a 12-year-old girl who loves her father, a fisherman, especially when he tells her tall tales of his adventures.
 When her father goes missing at sea one day, she has a vision of him being trapped at the depths of the ocean.
 Determined to find him, she crafts a submarine and gear to explore the ocean, and is startled to see that many of her father's tales were actually true.

 The game plays as a two-dimensional side-scroller in the style of a Metroidvania game.
 Areas of the game's world require the player to locate special improvements for Merryn and her equipment to surpass obstacles and explore further.
 While there are enemies in the game that can harm Merryn, the game is aimed less towards combat and more on exploration and puzzle solving, with some emphasis on the nature of how objects behave underwater.

 Throughout the gameplay, a narrator tells players Merryn's progress and things seen in Merryn's point of view.
 The narration is performed by Siobhan Hewlett.